AlexanderAKM/Multimodal/README.md

     - Create proper Class for it.
     - Should be able to run llava on it.

+4. Use GPT for making proper eval function!

 #### Later stuff
+- We should read something about benchmarks.
 - Need to actually understand the language dataset, not hugely important, but for writing paper prob.